timbelmon/ExcelBlacklists/README.md

 - The script reads the blacklist files from the 'blacklists' directory and stores the blacklisted words in a dictionary.
 - The script reads each Excel file from the 'input' directory, filters the specified columns, and writes the filtered data to a new Excel file in the 'output' directory.

-Please note that the script does not handle special characters like 'ä', 'ö', 'ü' due to the default encoding in Python.
+~~Please note that the script does not handle special characters like 'ä', 'ö', 'ü' due to the default encoding in Python.
 To handle these characters, you should set the encoding to 'utf-8' when reading and writing files.
-This is already done in the script.
+This is already done in the script.~~ -> It can handle 'utf-8' now!